m4xbrg/your-site/src/content/courses/math-calculus-derivatives.md

 tags: []
 ---

-This course expands on derivatives as rates of change by weaving together differentiation rules and local linear approximations that show how calculus quantifies variation in single-variable settings.
+This course expands on Derivatives as rates of change, differentiation rules, and local linear approximations for real functions of one variable.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.